miyako/miyako.github.io/_posts/2019-06-17-notarization.md

 For instance, we can use Xcode to <i class="fa fa-external-link" aria-hidden="true"></i>[create a certificate](https://help.apple.com/xcode/mac/current/#/dev154b28f09?sub=dev23755c6c6), but we need to specify the appropriate type of certificate to create.

-Apart from "iOS Development" and "iOS Distribution" which are obviously not for 4D, there are 5 different certificates types to choose from:
+Apart from **iOS Development** and **iOS Distribution** which are obviously not for 4D, there are 5 different certificates types to choose from:

 - Mac Development (Mac Developer)
 - Mac App Distribution (3rd Party Mac Developer Application)